Author Diane Callahan coined the term Curio Fiction.

 These are the five defining features of the curio fiction subgenre:

-1. Real-world setting: Curio fiction unfolds within a real-world context.
-The setting need not be a specific, named place in our world, and it can exist in different periods.
+1. Real-world setting: Curio fiction takes place in the real world.
+The location doesn’t have to be a real place or from a specific time, and it can exist in different periods.

-3. Flexible approach to magic: Magic, if present, isn't strictly defined within a comprehensive system.
-The speculative element might rely on a hand-wavium scientific explanation or remain unexplained.
-The curio serves to explore themes and create conflicts without a deep analysis of its origins.
+3. Flexible approach to magic: Magic, if it exists, is not bound by a rigid system.
+One could explain away the speculative elements with pseudoscience or leave them as a mystery.
+The curio serves to explore themes and create conflicts without a deep analysis of their origins.

 Recommended article